DC-analysis/DC-tools-for-Windows/README.rst

 Project Integrity
 -----------------
-To verify the integrity of the DC tools for Windows, we manage access this repository via GitHub Team roles:
+To verify the integrity of the DC tools for Windows, we manage access to this repository via GitHub Team roles:

 - **Triage**: The `Members team of DC-Analysis <https://github.com/orgs/DC-analysis/teams/triage>`_